Next Baptism dates: October 14 & 15 and November 18 & 19

 Expectant couples and parents of newly born children are asked to participate in the Baptism Preparation Program.
 The purpose of the program is to help parents make the coming baptism of their child more than just a tradition or custom.
 Trained persons meet with new parents to reflect on the sacrament of baptism and the responsibilities of the parents and godparents will have by having their baby baptized into the Catholic Community.
 Pre-Baptism classes are held on the first Tuesday of each month at 7:00 p.m.
 Call the office to schedule a class and/or a baptism date.
 We schedule baptisms one weekend a month.
 Your family may choose any of our mass times on these designated weekends.
-We currently have these weekend dates available: September 16 & 17 and October 14 & 15 at regular Mass times.
+We currently have these weekend dates available: October 14 & 15 and November 18 & 19 at regular Mass times.

 Reception of the Sacrament of Eucharist, Reconciliation and Confirmation

 Children preparing for the Sacrament of Eucharist, must have a minimum of one year formal religious education prior to the year of formal Eucharist catechesis.
 We offer preparation of this sacrament in the second grade.